 Mark Stinson also filed a fraudulent tax return for a relative that included a false dependent seeking a refund to which the relative was not entitled.
 Stinson received a substantial portion of the fraudulent refund.

-In addition to the terms of imprisonment, U.S. District Judge John T. Fowlkes, Jr., ordered the Stinsons to serve terms of supervised release and to pay restitution of $2.8 million.
+In addition to the terms of imprisonment, U.S. District Court Judge John T. Fowlkes, Jr. ordered the Stinsons to serve terms of supervised release and to pay restitution of $ 2.8 million.

-Principal Deputy Assistant Attorney General Zuckerman and U.S. Attorney Dunavant commended special agents of IRS-Criminal Investigation, who investigated this case, and Assistant U.S. Attorney Damon Griffin and Trial Attorney Nathan Brooks, who prosecuted this case.
+Principal Deputy Assistant Attorney General Zuckerman and U.S. Attorney Dunavant commended special agents of IRS-Criminal Investigation, who investigated the case, and Assistant U.S. Attorney Damon Griffin and Trial Attorney Nathan Brooks, who prosecuted the case.